 - The forgiveness process takes time—at least five months from the date the application is accepted, and likely longer if the loan is over $2 million.

 - Open questions—there are many gray areas, but make sure to document your conclusions.

-For additional details, please see IRS Issues Guidance Regarding PPP Loan Forgiveness and Deductibility of Expenses (May 1, 2020), Why You May Want to Wait to File for PPP Loan Forgiveness and Other Tips (September 24, 2020), and Ten Things to Know About the PPP Loan Forgiveness Applications (August 26, 2020).
+For additional details, please see IRS Issues Guidance Regarding PPP Loan Forgiveness and Deductibility of Expenses, Why You May Want to Wait to File for PPP Loan Forgiveness and Other Tips, and Ten Things to Know About the PPP Loan Forgiveness Applications.

 Now is the time to reassess your business transition plan due to lower valuations and changing circumstance.
 Aligning business strategy with your transition and estate plan is more important now than ever, as the down economy might have the effect of shrinking the pool of interested and qualified buyers while at the same time accelerating owners’ desired timeframe for retirement.
 The current hot issues are: (a) valuations post-COVID-19 and re-building enterprise value after COVID-19; and (b) timing and strategy considerations for selling businesses post-COVID-19.
-For more details, please visit the Schwabe Business Transitions page.
+For more details, please visit the Schwabe Privately Held Businesses & Enterprises page.

-To help understand the full spectrum of proactive legal measures you can take for estate planning and business succession, we encourage you to reach out to Schwabe’s Tax and Estate Planning professionals or Business Transitions team today.
+To help understand the full spectrum of proactive legal measures you can take for estate planning and business succession, we encourage you to reach out to Schwabe’s Tax and Estate Planning professionals or Privately Held Businesses & Enterprises team today.